Federal Falls campground

 Mount Canobolas State Conservation Area

-Pitch your tent at the free Federal Falls campground in Mount Canobolas State Conservation Area near Orange.
+Pitch your tent at Federal Falls campground in Mount Canobolas State Conservation Area near Orange.
 Explore walks, enjoy scenic views and go birdwatching.

 |Number of campsites||10|